andrej5elin/accelerate_fft/README.rst

 Why?
 ----
 For Intel-based macs use `mkl_fft <https://github.com/IntelPython/mkl_fft>`_, which is one of the fastest FFT libraries out there.
 However, the Accelerate implementation can be faster than MKL on Apple Silicon macs.
+See benchmarks below.

 Requisites
 ----------